-Melt the butter, oil and agave nectar in a double boiler over steaming water.
+Melt the Cocoa Butter, Coconut oil and Agave Nectar in a double boiler over steaming water.
 Add the rest of the ingredients and whisk until smooth.
-Pour into flexible mold or pan that you have oiled with more coconut butter and let cool.
+Pour into a flexible mold or pan that you have oiled with more coconut oil and let cool.
 Pop out the chocolate and cut into pieces.
 You may need to put the mold into warm water for a minute to loosen the chocolate.

-Makes one half pint wide mouth canning jar.
-Rosehip jam is wonderful way to add a bioavailable source of Vitamin C to your diet to help prevent colds and flu during the winter months.
+Rosehip jam is a wonderful way to add a bioavailable source of Vitamin C to your diet to boost immunity during the winter months.
 High in antioxidants, help your loved ones stay healthy during the holiday season with this delicious jam.
+Makes approximately 16 oz.

-Sift through rosehips and remove any seeds or hard pieces.
-Dispense rosehips into a half pint wide mouth mason jar.
-Top with juice, making sure the rosehips are completely covered.
-Stir, lid and store in fridge.
-The next day, the rosehips will have soaked up the juice and are a jam consistency.
+Pour Rosehips into a half pint wide mouth mason jar.
+Top with juice, making sure the Rosehips are completely covered.
+Stir, lid and store in the fridge.
+The next day, the Rosehips will have soaked up the juice and are a jam consistency.
 Give them a good stir and add more juice if necessary.
 The jam will last for 2-3 months in the fridge.